bhklab/ClinSets/README.md

-# ClinSets: A Package for Multimodal Clinical Trials for Cancer Patients focused on Immunotherapy
+# ClinSets: A Package for Multimodal Clinical Trials in Cancer Patients with a Focus on Immunotherapy

 The ClinSets R data package provides a repository of multimodal clinical trials for cancer patients focused on immunotherapy.
 Please refer to the manuscript URL (https://pubmed.ncbi.nlm.nih.gov/36055464/).